Autom8edChaos/PocketTester/README.md

 ## 1. Development skills

 In my opinion, a test automation engineer should not be afraid to get his hands dirty on code.
-Therefor I wanted to design and implement this application myself to show that I am proficient in the following topics:
+Therefore I wanted to design and implement this application myself to show that I am proficient in the following topics:
 - Reading and understanding existing code
 - Writing code
-- Understand IDE's like Android Studio and IntelliJ
+- Understand IDEs like Android Studio and IntelliJ
 - Understand build tools and dependency managers like Gradle and Maven
 - Understand how to run and debug production code
-- Can find solutions for challenges I am facing
 - Usage of source control and version management systems like Git, Github and SourceTree
-- Understand how commits, pushes, pulls and branching works
+- Understand how commits, push/pull, branching and merging works

 ## 2. Unit testing

-While unit tests are the domain of the software developer, test automation engineers should really know how to write good unit tests so they can train and assist developers, write additional tests if they are lacking and to understand which parts of the application is not covered.
-A test automation engineer should be proficient in the use of code coverage tooling to get an idea of the parts in the application that are covered well and parts that are potentially vulnerable.
+While unit tests are the domain of the software developer, test automation engineers should really know how to write good unit tests so they can train and assist developers, write additional tests if they are lacking and to understand which parts of the application are sufficiently covered or not.
+A test automation engineer should be proficient in the use of code coverage tooling to get an idea of the parts in the application that are covered well and parts that are potentially vulnerable to bugs.

-For this assignment I wrote two unit test classes, one in Java and one in Kotlin that shows:
+For this assignment I wrote two unit test classes, one in Java for `NoteInfoTest` and one in Kotlin for `ItemTypeInfoTest`.
+They show:
 - Test setup and teardown
 - How to test objects in isolation
 - That unit tests should be narrowly scoped
 - How to apply proper test naming
 - Proper use of the JUnit assertion library

 Unit tests are the bottom of the test automation pyramid.
-There should be a lot of them and comply to the FIRST principles of Unit testing (Fast, Isolated, Repeatable, Self-Validating, Thorough)
+There should be a lot of them and comply to the F.I.R.S.T. principles of Unit testing (Fast, Isolated, Repeatable, Self-Validating, Thorough)

 ## 3. Integration testing

 Integration tests are tests where individual units are combined and tested as a group.
 Components that are not under test should be mocked so that they are not causing flakiness by interference with the components under test.
 In my opinion, integration tests are one of the most difficult test types.
-While you need a good amount of them, writing good integration tests is very hard:
+While you need a good amount of them, writing good integration tests is very hard because:
 - It is a team or even inter-team activity (who is responsible?)
 - When creating integration tests, you need to know the SUT very well
 - The scope of an integration test is often too broad or too narrow
-- For mocking multiple application layers, you need to have a good architecture that every developer understand and applies
+- For testing and mocking multiple application layers, you need to have a good architecture that every developer understand and applies

-For this assignment, I wrote an integration test on the Parcel object.
+For this assignment, I wrote an integration test on the external Parcel object.
 It shows:
 - The mocking of an external dependency
 - How to setup and use a mocked object
 - The verification of results that comes back from a mocked object

+Integration tests are the middle layer of the test automation pyramid.
+There should be sufficient of them and be run as often as possible because they tend to break fast with architectural changes.

 ## 4. Applying SOLID Principles and Testing with Mocks

 The Subscription Policy showcases why we want to use SOLID principles.
 It is a class that uses dependency injection to acquire inversion of control.
 This is very valuable for testing, because now, the dependencies can be mocked.

 Why do you want that?
 For example: We have no control over the DataManager and the amount of notes that are in there.
 The DataManager can be an interface to a database, a cloud storage or maybe a file.
 But for your testcases, you always want to get the same amount of notes to validate the policy.
 Therefore we are creating a mock that will always return the same amount of notes.

 Mocking works also greate for the following case: the GeneralSettings object is pending functionality.
 There exists no concrete implementation.
 Because the dependencies are injected by their interface, they can be mocked and are therefore testable.

-For this showcase, I wrote a new SubscriptionPolicy class, two interfaces and the unit tests in SubscriptionPolicyTest.
+For this showcase, I wrote a new SubscriptionPolicy class in Kotlin, two interfaces and the unit tests in SubscriptionPolicyTest (in Kotlin too).
 It shows:
 - Understanding of dependency injection and inversion of control
 - The application of interfaces
-- The use of Mocks in your tests
+- The use of Mocks in unit/integration tests
-- Creating independent, fast tests with always the same result
+- How to create independent, fast tests with always the same result
 - The application of the Mockito library

 ## 5. The Icing on the Cake: Creating UI Tests

 This showcase shows the application of UI tests on PocketTester.
 It is the last showcase for a reason: It is recommended to implement the UI tests after the unit tests and integration tests are build for a feature.
 Now the team does have a better understanding of the application and all issues that could be found by the lower level tests are ironed out.
 The scope of the UI test is more clear and we can re-use code that was used for the other tests.
 However, you'll see that the tests in the UI tests are not completely UI driven.
 The first test, creating a new note, will enter a new note through the UI, but the test will check the existence of the note in the DataManager.
 The second test will first fetch the data from the DataManager, then click on the same test in the overview and compare the details to see if the detail screen is correctly implemented.
 By keeping the UI actions minimized, we get maintainable, stable and relative fast tests.

+For these test, I used the native Espresso library because it is the de facto UI test library for Android.
+A quick pilot with the build-in TestingBluePrint template project showed me that the Espresso library is way faster then competing libraries like UiAutomator and Selenium type of libraries like Appium or Selendroid.

 In the NoteUITest shows:
 - The application of the AAA (Arrange, Act, Assert) pattern